Name in Japanese: 彦根城

 The castle was assigned to Ii Naomasa (1561–1602) in recognition of his performance in battle.
 Naomasa died soon after receiving the position, and his son Naotsugu (1590–1662), who succeeded him as daimyō, built most of the castle complex between 1604 and 1607.
 Naotsugu was replaced by his brother-in-law, Ii Naotaka (1590–1659), who completed the castle and the lord’s residence (omote goten) in 1622.

 Hikone Castle is one of the best-preserved castles in Japan, and a number of its buildings have been designated Important Cultural Properties.
-Many of its features are typical of the hilltop castles of Japan’s medieval period (twelfth to sixteenth centuries), while other aspects show the role of Japanese castles shifted during the seventeenth century from strongholds to centers of administration.
+Many of its features are typical of the hilltop castles of Japan’s medieval period (twelfth to sixteenth centuries), while other aspects show the role of Japanese castles shifted during the seventeenth century from strongholds to centres of administration.
 For example, the stone foundations that surround the main enclosure (honmaru) strongly recall the hilltop castles of the Warring States period (1467–1568), but Hikone’s omote goten has chambers that were used for public meetings and administration, as well as a stroll garden and multiple tearooms for entertaining government officials.

 Hikone Castle has several layers of fortifications.
 Its main keep was built on the flattened top of Mt.
-Hikone, at the center of several walled enclosures.
+Hikone, at the centre of several walled enclosures.
 The castle grounds were also once encircled by three concentric moats, of which the inner and middle moats still remain.
-Despite its defenses and strategically important position, Hikone Castle was never the site of armed conflict.
+Despite its defences and strategically important position, Hikone Castle was never the site of armed conflict.
 After the shōgunate was overthrown in 1868, in 1873 the Meiji Emperor (1852–1912) issued an order to destroy the old castles as remnants of the Tokugawa regime.
 Hikone was scheduled for demolition as well, but the castle was saved when the emperor happened to visit the grounds.
-His councilor, Ōkuma Shigenobu (1838–1922), was struck by the beauty of the main keep and asked him to spare it for posterity.
+His councillor, Ōkuma Shigenobu (1838–1922), was struck by the beauty of the main keep and asked him to spare it for posterity.
 The emperor agreed.

 Japanese gardens, like many aspects of traditional Japanese culture, were adopted and adapted from Chinese cultural influences.
-From the sixth to tenth centuries, Japan’s governmental structure was directly modeled after the Tang dynasty (618–907), and those who held high positions within this system often built Chinese-style gardens as a way of further emulating the prestigious culture of the Chinese court.
+From the sixth to tenth centuries, Japan’s governmental structure was directly modelled after the Tang dynasty (618–907), and those who held high positions within this system often built Chinese-style gardens as a way of further emulating the prestigious culture of the Chinese court.
 In the centuries thereafter, Japanese gardens were built in a variety of motifs and styles, but the Chinese aesthetic endured as an indicator of wealth and class.

 At the beginning of the Edo period (1603–1867), gardens served two purposes: as visual pieces that could be admired from within an attached or nearby tearoom, and as a place stroll, with a series of “views” that could be admired from several fixed points around the garden.
 Both of these functions were useful when entertaining guests, and stroll gardens (kaiyūshiki teien) became an almost mandatory fixture of the estates and residences of the daimyō.
-The gardens, which typically centered around a pond or other water feature, often contained miniaturized homages to famous sites and references to Taoist lore.
+The gardens, which typically centred around a pond or other water feature, often contained miniaturized homages to famous sites and references to Taoist lore.
 The Genkyūen garden, for example, contains a number of elements drawn from Chinese legends, such as the central island, which represents Hōrai, the legendary Island of the Immortals.

 Genkyūen has existed in several forms throughout its centuries of history.
 The garden is believed to have been originally built in 1677 as part of the residence of Ii Naooki (1656–1717).
 At the time, the residence was called Keyaki Goten (“Zelkova Palace”), and the garden already had its characteristic central pond.
 In the early nineteenth century, a portion of the garden was annexed to create a separate garden by the daimyō Ii Naoaki (1794–1850).
 This annex was called Rakurakuen, written by repeating the Chinese character for “enjoyment,” as a nod to the fact that a visitor could enjoy both inner views of the pond and outer views of the nearby mountains.
 The “borrowed scenery” of distant mountains (or castles) in a garden—called shakkei—is a common element of Japanese and Chinese gardens.